jgpestana/software-bounty-program/bounties/Digital Assets Platform v3.md

 * Crypto Router and CryptoNetwork plugines in BCH platform.

 ### 6- Bitcoin Fees specification:
+Transaction fee is currently defined broadly in the platform.
+Bitcoin senders must be able to specify the fee amount to decide how fast the transaction will be confirmed by miner.

-Asset transactions fee is payed from the Asset Vault using Bitcoins from the Asset.
+Also, Asset transactions fee is payed from the Asset Vault using Bitcoins from the Asset.
 We want to improve this by giving the user the chance to pay the bitcoin transaction fee from the Bitcoin Vault.

 **Size:** 15%
 **Fermat components:**